Fortress Mountain Resort

 Fortress Mountain was a ski resort in Kananaskis Country, Alberta, Canada.

 The resort is situated on a 14.7 km2 Provincial Crown Lease surrounded by Spray Valley and Peter Lougheed Provincial Parks.
-The original lease was granted in 1967 which pre-dates both Kananaskis Country itself by 11 years as well as the Provincial parks which now surround it.
+The original lease was granted in 1967, which pre-dates both Kananaskis Country itself by eleven years, as well as the provincial parks which now surround it.

 The resort is located near the Kananaskis Trail (115 km west of Calgary).
 It is owned and operated by Fortress Mountain Holdings Ltd.

 The resort is currently being used by Canadian climate researchers to gather data on the effects of climate change on the region.

 History

 Before being purchased by Fortress Mountain Holdings Ltd., the area had previously been owned by Banff Rail Company, as well as Resorts of the Canadian Rockies (RCR).
 Aspen Skiing Co. owned the resort in the 1970s and 80s.

 In early December 2009, scenes from the film Inception were shot there.
-In December 2011 the resort hosted the cast and crew from The Bourne Legacy.
-The area has been featured in many other movies such as The Claim, Van Helsing, Brokeback Mountain, RV, and The Revenant, as well as many television commercials.
+In December 2011, the resort hosted the cast and crew from The Bourne Legacy.
+The area has been featured in many other movies, such as The Claim, Van Helsing, Brokeback Mountain, RV, Jumanji: The Next Level and The Revenant, as well as many television commercials.